The zinnia flower is arguably one of the most commonly grown blooms by backyard gardeners, probably because it’s so easy to grow!

 What Does a Red Zinnia Mean?

 Red zinnias usually symbolize romance, love, and passion.
-They can symbolize aggression and anger, too, but usually are used for more positive occasions instead.
+The color red can symbolize aggression and anger, too, but usually are used for more positive occasions instead.

 What Does a Yellow Zinnia Represent?